 Beal Street Field Report

 Prepared By: Terry P. Brock, Campus Archaeologist, Campus Archaeology Program, Michigan State University

 Date: November 2, 2009

 Prepared For: Department of Landscape Services, Physical Plant, Michigan State University

-MSU Campus Archaeology Program Report No. 1
+MSU Campus Archaeology Program Report No. 2

-Abstract
+Campus Archaeology Program

+Department of Anthropology, Michigan State University E-37 McDonel Hall, East Lansing, Michigan 48824 Directed by: Lynne Goldstein lynneg@msu.edu http://campusarch.msu.edu

-In the Spring of 2009, the MSU Campus Archaeology Program surveyed multiple areas along the Red Cedar River at Michigan State University in East Lansing, Michigan.
+Abstract In the Spring of 2009, the MSU Campus Archaeology Program surveyed multiple areas along the Red Cedar River at Michigan State University in East Lansing, Michigan.
 The survey was due to the storm tree replacement project being carried out by MSU Landscape Services.
 In one area, near the intersection of West Circle Drive, Beal Entrance, and Kalamazoo Street, significant historical material was discovered during shovel test survey.
-Results of testing excavations indicate that this area included the remains of the Artillery Garage.
-This structure had been redeposited from its original location, resting on top of the foundations of MSU's first academic building, College Hall.
+Results of test excavations indicate that this area included the remains of the Artillery Garage.
+This structure had been moved from its original location, resting on top of the foundations of MSU's first academic building, College Hall.
 This meant that the archaeological deposits included structural material from both College Hall and the Artillery Garage.
-These were deposited in this new location along the Red Cedar River ca. 1928, to serve as drainage along the newly constructed bridge that led to South Campus.
+These were deposited in this new location along the Red Cedar River ca. 1928 to serve as drainage along the newly constructed bridge that led to South Campus.
 This report discusses the survey and test excavations and results, in addition to making suggestions for future research.
 It also discusses the public archaeology component used during the excavations, which included new and innovative use of digital social media.

 Table of Contents

 Introduction 2

 Physical Setting and History 2

 Previous Investigations 5

 Methods and Techniques of Investigation 6

 Results of Investigations 7

 Unit 1 7

 Unit 2 8

-Unit 3 8
+Unit 3 9

 Discussion and Recommendations 9

 Public Outreach 11

-References Cited 12
+References Cited 13

-Appendix 14

 Introduction

 The Michigan State University (MSU) Landscape Services Department had plans to plant trees along the Red Cedar River during May of 2009.
 The Storm Tree Replacement Project included plantings in four major areas along the river which had the potential for archaeological significance (Figure 1).
 Areas 1-3 were included in the Red Cedar River Survey, while Area 4 was part of a separate project, called the Pinetum/Sand Hill Plantation Project.

+This report will examine the survey and test excavations carried out at Area 1, called the Beal Street Project.
+It was the